foxssake/vest/README.md

 ## Overview

-A testing addon for Godot, *vest* aims to bring all the features of a full-fledged testing framework, while staying as lightweight and nonintrusive as possible.
+A testing addon for [Godot], *vest* aims to bring all the features of a full-fledged testing framework, while staying as lightweight and nonintrusive as possible.

-To this end, all tests are ran in the background, so developer flow is not broken.

 Tests written with *vest* look as follows: